What is the Food Hygiene Rating Scheme?

 Telling consumers about hygiene standards in food outlets gives them greater choice.
 It also recognises those businesses with the highest standards and encourages others to improve.
 The overall aim is to reduce the number of cases of food poisoning which currently affects about one million people in the UK every year.

-Having a national scheme in place will help residents and visitors to make informed choices about where to eat out or shop for food not just within Newark and Sherwood but also further afield.
-It will also help ensure that businesses are treated fairly and consistently with local competitors and with their competitors more widely.
+Having a national scheme in place helps residents and visitors to make informed choices about where to eat out or shop for food not just within Newark and Sherwood but also further afield.
+The scheme is now widespread throughout most of England and all of Wales and Northern Ireland.
+It also helps to ensure that businesses are treated fairly and consistently with local competitors and with their competitors more widely.

 Which businesses are given a rating?